feophan/tenguesta_ngoldorinwa/docs/morph/vfp.md

 ### Ablaut in Perfect Stems

-Present stem is formed from a verb stem with either a short- or lengthened-grade ablaut:
+Perfect stem is formed from a verb stem with either a short- or lengthened-grade ablaut:

 + **short-grade**: long, causative, and derivative verbs;
 + **lengthened-grade**: basic verbs, a-verbs, u-verbs, and formative verbs.

 ### Thematic and Athematic Perfects

-Forms built on the present stem follow either a thematic or an athematic conjugation.
+Forms built on the perfect stem follow either a thematic or an athematic conjugation.

 + **thematic** conjugation: long, derivative and causative verbs.
 + **athematic** conjugation: all other verbs.